MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 }
 ```
 >
 > Next next add the following to `didMove(to view:)`.
-This creates a reference to the `sushioBasePiece` you created in
+This creates a reference to the `sushiBasePiece` you created in
 > *GameScene.sks*.
 >
 ```